 We introduced the use of a blank in Chapter 3 as a way to correct the signal for contributions from sources other than the analyte.
 The most common blank is a METHOD BLANK in which we take an analyte free sample through the analysis using the same reagents, glassware, and instrumentation.
-A method blank allows us to identify and to correct systematic errors due to impurities in the reagents, contaminated glassware, and poorly calibrated instrumentation.
-At a minimum, a new method blank is analyzed whenever we prepare a new reagent, or after we analyze a sample with a high concentration of analyte as residual carryover of analyte may produce a positive determinate error.
+A method blank allows us to identify and correct systematic errors due to impurities in the reagents, contaminated glassware, and poorly calibrated instrumentation.
+At a minimum, a method blank is analyzed whenever we prepare a new reagent.
+Even better, the regular analysis of method blanks provides an ongoing monitoring for potential systematic errors.
+A new method blank is run whenever we analyze a sample with a high concentration of the analyte, because any residual carryover of analyte produces a positive determinate error.